Joey Jordison: Early life

 Jordison was born in Des Moines, Iowa, on April 26, 1975, to Steve and Jackie Jordison.
 He had two younger sisters.
-He grew up in a rural area outside of Waukee where he used to play basketball on the street in front of his house.
-He embraced music at an early age, which he attributes to his parents' influence: "They always sat me down in front of the radio, rather than the TV."
+He grew up in a rural area outside of Waukee.
 He played guitar until receiving his first drum kit as a gift from his parents at age eight, and started his first band while in elementary school.
+Jordison was initially self-taught, but then worked with an instructor who taught him R&B and jazz techniques, to which he attributed his musical diversity and skill later in life.

 Jordison's parents divorced when he was young.
 The children stayed with their mother.
-His mother remarried and set up a funeral parlor where Jordison would occasionally help.
-Jordison stated that he felt a sudden responsibility to be the man of the house.
-During this time, he formed the band Modifidious, in which he played drums.
+He formed the band Modifidious, in which he played drums.
 He later described them as "total speed-metal thrash".
 The band helped Jordison break new ground, playing live as support to local bands including Atomic Opera, featuring Jim Root, and Heads on the Wall, featuring Shawn Crahan.
-He also played at a bowling center his family owned, on a night called "Bowl-O-Rama".
-After a multitude of lineup changes—including Craig Jones and Josh Brainard, who would reappear in Slipknot—the band released two demos in 1993: Visceral and Mud Fuchia.
+After many lineup changes (including Craig Jones and Josh Brainard) the band released two demos in 1993: Visceral and Mud Fuchia.

 After leaving school, Jordison was hired by a local music store called Musicland.
 In March 1994, after a recommendation from his new friend, he got a job at a Sinclair garage in Urbandale.
-Jordison worked the night shift, which he preferred, as it left his weekends free and allowed him to spend time with his friends and listen to music while working.
+Jordison worked the night shift.
 In early 1995, Modifidious disbanded because of a shift in interest from thrash metal to death metal in America.
 Following this Jordison joined a local band called the Rejects as a guitarist, with whom he only played a couple of shows.
 Jordison was also involved in a band with future bandmate Paul Gray and vocalist Don Decker, named Anal Blast.
 Gray also attempted to recruit him for another band, Body Pit, but he declined the invitation to remain in the Rejects.
 During the forming period of Slipknot, Paul recruited Joey to join a punk rock band called the Have Nots in the Spring of 1996.
 Joey would leave the Have Nots in February 1997 to "focus on Slipknot" but instead reformed the Rejects, which would play Des Moines up until Slipknot left to record their 1999 self-titled debut album, which Paul played in after the Have Nots broke up.